 Baptism is a deeply meaningful, symbolic act that publicly demonstrates a person's decision to follow Jesus Christ.
 If you've decided to dedicate your life to following Jesus, you may be wondering what's next on your journey.

-How can we help you take a next step?
+How can we help you take Your next step?

 Whether you're ready to go public now or you've got some questions about baptism, let us help.